derfsss/bboot/README.rst

 or even booting a real machine faster.
-When using with pegasos2 ROM the -kernel and -initrd options cannot be used, instead the firmware binary must be given with the -bios pegasos2.rom option and the initrd and bboot binary must be copied to the pegasos2 hard disk from where it's loaded.
+When using with pegasos2 ROM the -kernel and -initrd options cannot be used, instead the firmware binary must be given with the -bios pegasos2.rom option and the initrd zip, bboot binary and bboot.fth must be copied to the pegasos2 hard disk from where it's loaded by the firmware rom.
 The bboot.fth Forth script can load these which can be run with "boot hd:0 bboot.fth" from the SmartFirmware ok prompt and should do the rest automatically.
 It assumes that bboot binary and Kickstart.zip are on hd:0 (first partition of first hard disk) or this can be edited in the beginning and end of bboot.fth.

 Configuration
 =============